AdaSpec: Adaptive Speculative Decoding for Fast, SLO-Aware Large Language Model Serving: 's Overview

 \section{\SysName's Overview}

 We proposed \SysName, an efficient LLM inference system with adaptive speculative decoding.
 To accurately characterize the dynamic relationship between efficiency and speculative length (\textbf{Challenge \#1}), we establish an effective and general-purpose efficiency model for speculative decoding (\S\ref{sec:efficiency_model}).
-Based on this model, we implement three components to achieve fine-grained speculative decoding, as shown in Fig. \ref{fig:5}.
+Building upon this foundation, \SysName adopts a modular design comprising three key components: adaptive drafter, confidence prior verifier, and SLO-aware efficiency estimator.
+The design principles of these components and their collaborative operational mechanism are illustrated in Fig. \ref{fig:5}.

-\textbf{Adaptive Drafter (\S\ref{sec:adaptive_drafter}).} To address the lag in efficiency estimation (\textbf{Challenge \#2-1}), \SysName introduces an adaptive drafter, integrating efficiency estimation into the drafting phase to achieve proactive, step-level speculative length control.
-As illustrated in Fig. \ref{fig:5}, before each execution of the draft model, the \textit{speculative controller} uses historical confidence scores to estimate the potential efficiency gain of the current speculative length in real-time.
-After executing the draft model, the generated confidence scores are recorded and used to adjust the efficiency of the current length to ensure accurate speculative length control.
+\textbf{Adaptive Drafter (\S\ref{sec:adaptive_drafter}).} To achieve timely control over speculative length (\textbf{Challenge \#2-1}), \SysName introduces an adaptive drafter, integrating efficiency estimation into the drafting phase to achieve real-time, step-level speculative length control.
+As illustrated in Fig. \ref{fig:5}, the adaptive drafter consists of a \textit{speculative controller} and a \textit{draft model} governed by it.
+Before each execution of the draft model, the speculative controller uses historical confidence scores to estimate the potential efficiency gain of the current speculative length in real-time.
+The draft model executes only if a positive gain is predicted; otherwise, the execution terminates timely.
+After executing the draft model, the generated confidence scores are recorded as historical data and used to calibrate the actual efficiency gain of the current length, ensuring precise control over speculative length.

-\textbf{Confidence Prior Verifier (\S\ref{sec:confidence_prior_verifier}).} To address the rigid system architecture constraints (\textbf{Challenge \#2-2}), \SysName employs a confidence prior verifier to prioritize the verification of tokens with high acceptance rates, thereby decoupling the drafting phase from the verification phase and enabling fine-grained request-level speculative length control.
-As shown in Fig. \ref{fig:5}, before being input into the target model, the draft token set undergoes \textit{draft token elimination}, where tokens are progressively removed in ascending order of acceptance rate until the draft token set with the highest efficiency is selected.
+\textbf{Confidence Prior Verifier (\S\ref{sec:confidence_prior_verifier}).} To enable flexible control over speculative length (\textbf{Challenge \#2-2}), \SysName employs a confidence prior verifier to prioritize the verification of tokens with high acceptance rates.
+This approach decouples the dependency between the drafting and verification phases, breaking the rigid system architecture constraints and achieving fine-grained, request-level speculative length control.
+As shown in Fig. \ref{fig:5}, the confidence prior verifier consists of a \textit{draft token elimination} and a \textit{target model}.
+Before being input into the target model, the draft token set generated by the adaptive drafter undergoes draft token elimination, where tokens are removed in ascending order of acceptance rate until the draft token set with the highest efficiency is selected.